 Roaches and Rodents

 Borax can also be a good bug and rodent repellent, especially if you live in an area prone to roaches.
-Sprinkle it in the kitchen in places (under refrigerator, stove, kitchen sink cabinet, etc.) and it will repel them.
+Sprinkle it in the kitchen in places (under the refrigerator, stove, kitchen sink cabinet, etc.) and it will repel them.

 Do Your Own Research